Workout Routine Chest Shoulders Triceps

 Chest flyes target the inner chest muscles and are a great complement to the bench press.
 Lie on a flat bench with dumbbells in each hand, arms extended straight up.
 Lower your arms out to the sides in a wide arc, feeling a stretch in your chest.
 Bring the weights back up to the starting position.
 Perform three sets of 10-15 repetitions.

-See also Workout Routine Chest And Triceps
+See also Workout Routine Cardio

 Push-ups